-(c) Finally, as already stated, it is a well known fact that even in open heathen, pagan, religious ceremonies they speak in “unknown tongues.”
+(c) Finally, as already stated, it is a well known fact that even in open heathen, pagan, religious ceremonies, they will speak in “unknown tongues.”
 These people do not even believe in the Lord Jesus Christ!

 “Thou shalt not see a people, a people of a deeper speech than thou canst perceive; of a stammering (ridiculous) tongue, that thou canst not understand.” ~ Isaiah 33:19